nicolay-r/distil-tuning-llm/README.md

 ![](https://img.shields.io/badge/Python-3.10+-brightgreen.svg)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1TXGaz39o73nBucEQw12gbad7Tw11j2Ol?usp=sharing)

-This repo represent a tiny and **reforged version** of the original [`MeDistil-d2n` framework](https://github.com/Xiaoxiao-Liu/distill-d2n) and the related paper studies.
+This repo represent a tiny and **reforged version** of the original [`MeDistil-d2n` framework](https://github.com/Xiaoxiao-Liu/distill-d2n) and the related paper studies for the [BioASQ workshop](https://bioasq.org/) on multilingual clinical texts summarization.
 The original project has a major limitation of `Seq2Seq` trainer dependencies.
 The goal of the project is to bridge the gap with fine-tuning SLM LLM models (`AutoModelCasualLM`) on long-input context by heavily rely on `decoder` based models with following input [Formatting Concepts](#dataset-formatting-concepts-for-lm).